Google is wildly complex.

 What Makes a Good SEO Strategy?

-A good (or dare I say it, GREAT) SEO strategy should combine both offensive and defensive SEO methods.
-It should constantly be looking for new keyword opportunities and creating content in the form of blog posts or landing pages that target those new keywords, while simultaneously defending your existing keywords by tweaking meta-data, building backlinks, fixing 404 errors and all of those other little details.
+A strong SEO strategy should combine both offensive and defensive SEO methods.
+It should constantly be looking for new keyword opportunities and creating content in the form of blog posts or landing pages that target those new keywords, while simultaneously defending your existing keywords by tweaking metadata, optimising existing pages, building backlinks, fixing 404 errors and all of those other little details.

 So next time you speak to the company that is looking after your SEO, ask them what activities they are doing to identify new keyword opportunities and what their plan is for getting you to rank for those new terms.
 If their answer doesn’t include some form of content creation then it may be time to find a new provider.

 We sure can!
-At BeKonstructive Marketing we work with our clients to create keyword themes that they would like to rank for and then flesh those themes out into groups of keywords.
-For example, ‘Unicorns’ might be one theme, containing keywords such as ‘unicorns are pretty’, ‘how to build a unicorn’, ‘unicorn costumes’ and ‘unicorns and Scottish history’.
-We then plan content in the form of blog articles for those terms and plot them on a content calendar, spreading them out over a matter of months.
+At BeKonstructive Marketing we work with our clients to create keyword lists that they would like to rank for and which are highly relevant to their product or service.
+We then plan content in the form of landing pages and blog articles for those terms and plot them on a content calendar, spreading them out over a matter of months.
 As we build out the content on your website to relate to your chosen terms/phrases, we routinely audit and optimise the pages, tweaking them as required to out-perform your competitors.

-In addition to creating new content for our keyword themes, will will also run monthly audits on your website to identify any issues that might be negatively effecting your existing website rankings – things like the site speed, broken links and missing metadata.
+In addition to creating new content for your keywords, we also run monthly audits on your website to identify any health issues that might be negatively effecting your existing website rankings – things like the site speed, broken links and missing metadata.
 We have an allocation of time in all of our SEO packages that is dedicated to addressing these site health issues, and our monthly reporting will give your a website a health score out of 100, making it easy for you to track how we are improving month-on-month.